AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 // set source mode of the legend chart.legend().itemsSourceMode("categories");
 ```

 * (?)
 Events
 * (?)
 Individual Legend Items
 * (?)
 You can also create a standalone legend to access advanced options, such as binding one legend to several charts.

-Setting the source to `"categories"` is reasonable if there is only one series:
+Setting the source to `"categories"` may be reasonable if, for example, there is only one series:

 {sample}CS\_Legend\_Basic\_03{sample}